Agent Skills: sf-deploy: Comprehensive Salesforce DevOps Automation

 Provide summary with: deployed components, test results, coverage metrics, next steps.

-See examples/deployment-report-template.md for output format.
+See references/deployment-report-template.md for output format.

 Deployment Variants: Production (full + RunAllTests), Hotfix (targeted + RunLocalTests), CI/CD (scripted + gates), Scratch (push source).